Adobe Font Development Kit for OpenType (AFDKO) Overview

 comparefamily

-The tool examines all the fonts in a directory and runs many quality checks.
-It is the only tool which checks consistency and compares data across a family of fonts, as well as in a single font.
+examines all the fonts in a directory and runs many quality checks.
+It will check consistency of data across a family of fonts, as well as in a single font.
 It will point out any errors in naming within a style-linked group.
-Every time the Adobe Type Department finds a bug in the Adobe OpenType fonts, we try to put a check in here.
-It is not a complete validation tool, but it does represent several years of experience of mistakes made by typographers.

 sfntdiff